 “Orders cannot be classified as EGS orders if the technologies do not include the latest favorable acid production technologies.
 Such technologies include Outotec’s improved HEROS heat recovery systems, and our LUREC technology, which allows the treatment of gas containing higher levels of sulfur dioxide (SO2), and enables better SO2 recovery rates than conventional technology.”

-Environmental goods and services domant in Outotec's offering
+Environmental goods and services in Outotec's order intake

-The calculations revealed that 88 percent of Outotec’s order intake in 2017 qualified as EGS.
-“It must be emphasized that this whole approach requires self-assess ment, and that there are no formal procedures in place for OECD EGS evaluations by independent institutions – or for EGS labeling,” says Kojo.
+The calculations revealed that 90% of Outotec’s order intake in 2019 qualified as EGS.
+“It must be emphasized that this whole approach requires self-assessment, and that there are no formal procedures in place for OECD EGS evaluations by independent institutions – or for EGS labeling,” says Kojo.

 “To verify our handprint in practical terms, we also calculate the emissions avoided through the use of Outotec technologies, and the ecological footprint of our own operations and supply chain,” adds Kojo.
 “We have calculated the carbon dioxide (CO2) emissions from the use of seven significant Outotec technologies, combined this information with production data, and then compared it with emissions from other corresponding technologies on the market.”

-These calculations have resulted for the CO2 emissions avoided through the use of the seven Outotec technologies during 2017, amounting to 6.2 million tonnes of CO2 equivalent (CO2-e) emissions avoided.
+Based on these calculations, the CCO2 emissions avoided through the use of the six Outotec technologies during 2019 amounted to 6.6 million tonnes of CO2 equivalent (CO2-e) emissions avoided.
 This figure and the calculation method have been assured by a third-party auditor.

-When it comes to calculating our carbon footprint it is important to look at our whole supply chain.
-Using supply chain emission factors defined by the UK Department for Environment, Food and Rural Affairs together with figures for Outotec’s spending, we were able to calculate that the footprint of our supply chain amounted to 508,400 tonnes of CO2-e in 2017.
-The carbon footprint of Outotec’s own operations is relatively small in comparison, amounting to 27,202 tonnes.
+When it comes to calculating our carbon footprint, it is important to look at the entire supply chain.
+Using supply chain emission factors defined by the UK Department for Environment, Food and Rural Affairs together with figures for Outotec’s spending, we were able to calculate that the footprint of our supply chain amounted to 574,730 tonnes of CO2-e in 2019.
+The carbon footprint of Outotec’s own operations is relatively small in comparison, amounting to 22,458 tonnes.
 Comparing all these figures reveals that our handprint is much greater than our footprint.
 Such tangible evidence of favorable environmental performance can give us a vital competitive edge, and benefit all of our stakeholders.